The educational aims of the Subject “Foreign Trade, Logistics and Business in New Zealand” are:

 of New Zealand are China (43%), Singapore (28%), Egypt (25%), the UAE (18%), and India (16%)

-The EU is a largest foreign direct investment source and is a significant trading partner.
-New Zealand imported 7.7 billion NZD value of products from the EU economies and exported products for 5.6 billion NZD to the EU
+The European Union is a largest Foreign Direct Investment source and is a significant trading partner.
+New Zealand imported 7.7 billion NZD value of products from the EU economies and exported products for 5.6 billion NZD to the European Union

 The North America region is one of the largest trade and investment partners of New Zealand.
 The United States and Canada import 1